Experiencing a business slowdown? See what you could be doing when your business is experiencing a lull.

 Whether your business slows in summer, or at another time of the year, you can call on shifts in strategy, operations, and sales to help you survive, and even thrive, during your down period.
 The following is an overview of things you can do when business is slow.

-This is the time to fully understand your cash outlay, and identify any areas where you can save money.
-Start off by analyzing your fixed costs and determining what can be reduced, renegotiated or eliminated for the season—or forever.
+This is a good time to fully examine your cash outlay and identify any areas where you can save money.
+Start off by analyzing your fixed costs and determining what can be reduced, renegotiated, or eliminated for the season, or forever.
 Then, review any other expenditures.

-When you have down time, you'll have extra energy to evaluate how you can better conduct your business, make and maintain relationships with customers and expand your reach.
+When you have down time, you'll have extra energy to evaluate how you can better conduct your business services, make and maintain relationships with customers, and expand your reach.
 Get a status check in the following areas:

 Slow seasons often come with slow sales cycles.
-Whether your doors stay open or not, make sure to find ways to keep contact with customers throughout all seasons.
-This will help you stay top-of-mind and get customers excited for peak season.
+Whether your doors stay open or not, make sure you find ways to stay in contact with customers throughout the entire year.
+This will help you stay top-of-mind and get customers excited during your peak season.
 Use the tips below to make the most of this time: